 specific for certain diseases and biopsy of liver.

-used tests for liver function include the measurements of the following
+Commonly used tests for liver function include the measurements of the following in the blood:

 abnormal then indicates